Fields of Study: Humanities, Social Sciences

-- Take a full-time course of study: Three upper-division courses for a total of 21 quarter/14 semester UC units.
+- Take a full-time course of study: Three upper-division courses and an internship for a total of 21 quarter/14 semester UC units.

 - The internship can be taken for a letter grade or pass/no pass.
 If you take it pass/no pass, you must take all other courses for a letter grade.